Army of the Ethiopian Empire: Military dress

 British journalist Augustus Wylde described the Ethiopians during the time of Menelik II as having hair "plaited in strands, which were together at the back of their heads, like that of all Abyssinians who have killed their man in battle."
 William Cornwallis Harris, who travelled to the Kingdom of Shewa, and other foreigners describe northern Ethiopian men as braiding their hair and smattering it with butter.
 Initially this was restricted to warriors, with a braid added for every enemy slain, but became common among the wider population.
-This is a traditional womens hairstyle among the Amhara and Tigrayans, but was also found among prominent leaders such as Tewodros II, Yohannes IV, and his sons Mengesha and Araya Selassie Yohannes.
+This is a traditional women's hairstyle among the Amhara and Tigrayans, but was also found among prominent leaders such as Tewodros II, Yohannes IV, and his sons Mengesha and Araya Selassie Yohannes.